fmalmeida/bacannot/README.md

 ## Installation

-1. If you don't have it already install [Docker](https://docs.docker.com/) in your computer.
+1. If you don't have it already install either [Docker](https://docs.docker.com/) or [Singularity](https://docs.sylabs.io/guides/3.5/user-guide/index.html) in your computer.
-    * After installed, you need to download the required Docker images

-    ```bash
-    docker pull fmalmeida/bacannot:v3.3_misc ;
-    docker pull fmalmeida/bacannot:v3.3_renv ;
-    docker pull fmalmeida/bacannot:jbrowse   ;
-    ```

-🔥 Nextflow can also automatically handle images download on the fly when executed.
-All the other docker images from **biocontainers** are downloaded automatically.
-If docker has exceeded its download limit rates, please try again in a few hours.

 2. Install Nextflow (version 20.10 or higher):